efenatuyo/robux-drainer/README.md

 - auto refresh cookie: this means this will commpletly bypass roblox ip lock on cookies
 - auto scrape gamepasses
 - auto split robux to receive the most robux by deleting and more

+please be aware: I already used this on a big cookie list somehow it decided not to work on my ip (germany) but after switching to USA it worked again.